 limited and controlled parsing: Parsing the same things over and over, from text to machine-readable forms, is avoided; parsing is done in its proper place, at configuration time not at run time; and parsers are avoided in security-sensitive areas.
 There are no parsers in process #1, for example.

 /service mechanism can still be used.

-(The monitoring process does not use polling every few seconds, however.)
+However, unlike some other daemontools-style service scanners, the monitoring process does not use polling every few seconds.